huttadam/API-Webserver-Travel-Plan/README.md

 The Activity model contains all activity information.
 It represents the things the user wants to do at the destination.
 The table fields are very open so, could be anything from a music festival, meeting a friend and trying a restaurant.In the Activity model the Schema displays some comment information from the Comment model as there is a relationship connection set-up.
 As you can see from previous models that the models are connected in sequence by one to many relationships.
 The activity model contains two relationships and a Foreign key relationship.

 **Destination**
 The destination id fom he Desination model is the foreign key associated withe Activity model.
 It acts as ownership of the activity , much like the User > Trip, Trip > Destination etc. The db.realtionship between these two are very useful for this API as it facilitates the public search GET requests.
-The user can search by Destination dest_country or continent to pull a list of all matching activities.
+The user can search by Destination model dest_country or continent to pull a list of all matching activities.

 **Comment**
 The Comment model acts as the "child" in the one to many relationship meaning that the activity id is the foreign key assocated with the comment content.
 So the activity can have multiple comments but only one activity can be associated with one comment.
-Similar to previous models , comments also contain cascade. , Which means that the Activity/Comment models are associated with other other models through the relationships that have with other models.
+Similar to previous models , comments also contain cascade. , Which means that the Activity/Comment models are associated with other models through the relationships that have with other models.

 #### Comment Model